wcooley/puppet-puppet_mutex/README.md

 puppet_mutex
 ============

-Do-nothing define to implement clearly express and enforce mutal exclusivity between classes or defines.
+Do-nothing define to clearly express and enforce mutal exclusivity between classes or defines.

-Sometimes one has classes which while otherwise unrelated should never both be declared for the same host.
+Sometimes one has classes which, while otherwise unrelated, should never both be declared for the same host.
 For example, one generally cannot manage local accounts while LDAP is configured for managing accounts.
 There is no obvious error that this should be so, except that the `useradd` provider for the